MS - HDS concentration

 • Thermo Fisher Scientific

-1. Apply data curation and data management techniques such as data munging, data scraping, sampling, and cleaning in order to construct informative, usable, and manageable data sets for meaningful analyses,
+7. Apply data curation, wrangling, and management techniques such as data munging, data scraping, sampling, and cleaning to construct informative, usable, and manageable data sets for meaningful analyses

-2. Apply methods for big data and machine learning to reveal patterns, trends and associations including visualization, and
+8. Apply methods for big data, including supervised and unsupervised machine learning to reveal patterns, trends and associations including visualization

 40 credits, including: